Building Blocks of Life And Their Functions

 - Isolectotype: Isolectotype is any duplicate specimen of the lectotype.

-- Syntype: In case holotype and original plant is lost then many herbarium sheet prepared from many plants of same species is called syntype.
+- Syntype: If holotype and original plant are lost then many herbarium sheets prepared from many plants of the same species are called syntypes.

 - Isosyntype: It is a duplicate specimen of a syntype.